 Once a medication has been identified as a potential hazard to human health and life, it should be pulled from the market.
-But, it’s not.

-On May 10th, 2017 I read a small blurb in the newspaper that was deeply disturbing.
+I read a small blurb in the newspaper that was deeply disturbing.
 It said that almost one third of new drugs approved by US regulators (the FDA) ended up years later with safety issues such as increased risk of serious skin reaction, liver damage, cancer and death.

 These “safety issues” are called black box warnings.

 Many years ago a friend of mine, a pharmaceutical rep, was telling me about his new job.
 He said he gets paid more money to sell the “black box” medications.

 At the time I didn’t know what a black box medication was, so he informed me.

 I was shocked and said, “Holy crap!
 They know those medications cause cancer and death, and they are still on the market?
 How is that possible?”

 He shrugged his shoulders and said, “Its just business.”